s7u4rt99/chat-ella/README.md

 After Exploratory and Unit Testing, we moved on to Integration Testing and System Testing.
 After ensuring that our different units work individually, we wanted to make sure that these units work together as a whole.
 Hence, we integrated all our different parts together, such as by merging all the different components of front end/backend together, and finally combining the front end and backend together.
-We ran some tests on the front end and backend, such as testing the connection of the user to our socket io server, the ability to send messages across to one another, as well as authentication, to test if our app works seamlessly.
-This was a difficult process as there were many bugs during the integration, but through hardwork and dedication, we managed to integrate all of them together, allowing Chatella to work.
+We ran some tests on the front end and backend, such as testing the connection of the user to our socket io server, the ability to send messages across to another user, as well as authentication, to test if our app works seamlessly.
+This was a difficult process as there were many bugs during the integration, but through our sleepless nights and relentless dedication, we managed to integrate all of them together, allowing Chatella to work.

-Lastly, after deployment of Chatella, we conducted User Testing on our users to get valuable feedback from them on how we can improve Chatella, especially on our UI/UX.
+Lastly, after the deployment of Chatella, we conducted User Testing on our users to get valuable feedback from them on how we can improve Chatella, especially on our UI/UX.
 We want to take the feedback and improve Chatella as much as possible before Splashdown.

 |S/N|Test             |Steps Taken   |Expected Output|Actual Output|Remarks|